he following presentation is a

 will allow world leaders to determine the actual viability of any particular alternative

-to solution in a meaningful time frame.
 This capability (to function in real time with

 calculated accuracy) is crucial to maintaining international equilibrium in a world that

 is being technologically driven toward immediacy.
+A place in which the

 I am prepared to present a